 The middle stack was Algebra.
 A ten-question quiz.
 Status: half graded.
 He squinted.
 And crap results thus far.
 Summer break was still a month away and already the little monkeys were behaving as though the holiday had already started.

 The right stack was Geometry.
 It was also the largest.
 The assignment involved difficult calculations concerning their house projects.
 Some beginning trigonometry; some notes on basic physics; three proofs.
-Most of the students had consumed two or more pages of notebook paper completing the assignment; he had them staple the pages together before handing them in.
+Most of the students had consumed two or more pages of notebook paper; he had them staple the pages together before handing them in.
 The stack’s status: barely a quarter of it was graded.

 It took him a minute or so to realize he had been staring at it and drumming his fingers on the desk again, his head bent once more in a pained effort to concentrate, his elbows once again propping his head up.